 All the employees of the Company are entitled to receive benefits under the Provident Fund and Employees State Insurance scheme, defined contribution plans in which both the employee and the Company contribute monthly at a stipulated rate.
 The Company has no liability for future benefits other than its annual contribution and recognises such contributions as an expense in the period in which employee renders the related service.
 If the contribution payable to the scheme for service received before the Balance Sheet date exceeds the contribution already paid, the deficit payable to the scheme is recognised as a liability after deducting the contribution already paid.
-If the contribution already paid exceeds the contribution due for services received before the Balance to Standalone Financial Statements for the Year ended 31st March, 2022 b) Defined Benefit schemes
+If the contribution already paid exceeds the contribution due for services received before the Balance to Standalone Financial Statements for the Year ended 31st March, 2022 (All amounts are in millions, unless otherwise stated)